Patrick M. Kane, M.D.

 Dr. Kane strives to advance the practice of Hand Surgery and takes a very active role in both basic science and clinical research.
 Dr. Kane has participated in both clinical and basic science research projects funded by the NIH and the American Society of Surgery of the Hand –ASSH/AFSH.
 He has authored numerous articles, book chapters and has given a multitude of national and international presentations.

-Dr. Kane will be helping to oversee and lead the research team at The Philadelphia Hand Center.
+Dr. Kane helps to oversee and lead the research team at Philadelphia Hand to Shoulder Center.
 He has recently been appointed the Director of Clinical Research at the Hand Rehabilitation Foundation.

 Dr. Kane has won various awards for his research including: the Michael Ehrlich Basic Science Research Award, the Peter Trafton Orthopaedic Trauma Research Award and the Kilfoyle Award given to the most influential resident research paper, New England Orthopaedic Society